Set up agentless Real User Monitoring

 Certain development standards that are created to make applications more secure and faster also introduce new limitations.

 For example, the Content Security Policy (CSP) standard, which was introduced to minimize the chance of becoming a victim of cross-site scripting, disallows inline JavaScript code.
-This means that you might need to use the JavaScript tag insertion format of the RUM JavaScript.
+This means that you might need to use the JavaScript tag snippet format of the RUM JavaScript.

 User action to distributed trace correlation